peter-leonov/ngx_http_js_module/README.markdown

 ### clearTimer()

-Just cleares the timer if set.
+Just clears the timer if set.
 There is no arguments as far as the only one timer can be set per request (without a third-party library as timers.js).